aconrad/pycobertura/README.md

 ## CLI usage

-pycobertura provides a command line interface to report on coverage files.
+pycobertura provides a command line interface to report on coverage files and also allows you to execute pycobertura module as scripts (see [PEP 338](https://peps.python.org/pep-0338/))

 ### Help commands